|

 sentient powers or qualify, by any definition, for the title of

 "living organism."
-Perhaps what the Trisol members are made of is
+Perhaps what the Trisol members are made

 only a liquid by our Earthly definition, and are actually only a very